matibek/go-service/README.md

-# Service Scaffolding for Go Project
+# Scaffold for Go Service
 This project provides the basic structure for [gin-gonic](https://github.com/gin-gonic/gin) go service.

 # Prerequisite